Paul Vincent Dudley

 Paul Vincent Dudley (November 29, 1926 – November 20, 2006) was an American prelate of the Catholic Church.
-He served as Bishop of Sioux Falls from 1978 to 1995.
+He served as bishop of Sioux Falls in South Dakota from 1978 to 1995.
+He previously served as an auxiliary bishop of the Archdiocese of Saint Paul and Minneapolis in Minnesota from 1977 to 1978.

 Biography

+Early life

+Paul Dudley was born on November 29, 1926, in Northfield, Minnesota, the tenth child of Edward Austin and Margaret Ann (née Nolan) Dudley.
+He studied at Nazareth Hall Preparatory Seminary in Arden Hills, Minnesota, and St. Paul Seminary in St. Paul.

+Priesthood

-Paul Dudley was born in Northfield, Minnesota, the tenth child of Edward Austin and Margaret Ann (née Nolan) Dudley.
-He studied at Nazareth Hall Preparatory Seminary and St. Paul Seminary in St. Paul before being ordained to the priesthood on June 2, 1951.
-He then served as a curate at Annunciation Church in Minneapolis until 1964, when he was transferred to St. Patrick Church in St. Paul.
-He became the founding pastor of St. Edward Church at Bloomington in 1967, and pastor of Our Lady of the Lake Church at Mound in 1972.
+Dudley was ordained to the priesthood for the Archdiocese of Saint Paul on June 2, 1951 at Cathedral of Saint Paul in St. Paul, Minnesota by Archbishop John Gregory Murray.
+After his ordination, the archdiocese assigned Dudley as a curate at Annunciation Parish in Minneapolis.
+He was transferred in 1964 to St. Patrick Parish in St. Paul.
+Dudley became the founding pastor of St. Edward Parish at Bloomington, Minnesota, in 1967, and pastor of Our Lady of the Lake Church at Mound, Minnesota, in 1972.